+The history of Thai son-in-law eggs is intriguing!
 The first time I heard the name of this popular Thai dish, the horrific image that formed in my mind is something that any newspaper editor will probably censor.
-But after a search for the history of this dish, it seems that the horrific image was not exactly far-fetched.
+And, after a search, it seems that the horrific image was not exactly far-fetched.

-A fellow food blogger, Ellie, found two versions of the history of Son-In-Law Eggs.
+A fellow food blogger, Ellie (update: her blog is no longer active as of 2012), found two versions of the history of son-in-law eggs.
 One story goes that when a man is not good to his wife, on a visit to the mother-in-law, the latter will serve him this dish with the very plain message to straighten up or his “wedding tackles” will replace the eggs in the dish.

 A second story goes that while a wife was on vacation, her mother visited her home and the husband scrambled to impress her.
 With only leftover hard-boiled eggs and basic ingredients in the kitchen, he reheated the eggs by deep frying them.
 Then he threw what he could find — water, tamarind juice, sugar and fish sauce — into a pan to make a sauce, forgot about it so that the mixture simmered until it was rich and thick.
 He poured the sauce over the fried eggs and served them to his mother-in-law who was truly impressed.